You preserved 178 acres of wildlife habitat at the mouth of Doolan Canyon between Livermore and Dublin!

 Despite their predicament, these peculiarly long-legged owls are known for enthusiastically greeting visitors by nodding or dancing for them.
 Cowboys used to call them the “howdy birds” since they could always be counted on for a friendly hello even in a lonely landscape.
 Sadly, these Western Burrowing owls are a threatened species.

-But thanks to your support, we’ve made enormous strides toward preserving 178 acres of land in North Livermore that supports wildlife including the threatened burrowing owl and California tiger salamander.
+But thanks to your support, 178 acres of land have been preserved in North Livermore that supports wildlife including the threatened Western burrowing owl, California tiger salamander, California red-legged frogs, and other wildlife.
 With your help, once this habitat is protected, we’ll begin building natural burrows that will provide shelter for the burrowing owls, California tiger salamanders and other wildlife.
 This “Burrowing Owl Condo Project” will provide critical shelter, blend seamlessly into the landscape, and become part of the complex interconnected wildlife tunnels that are crucial for our local ecosystem.

 This is just one of the many projects that your generosity supports.
 We can’t preserve and restore this land, or any others, without you.
 You are the hope to help save our wildlife, our plants, our agriculture, our land.